Markovian dynamics for a quantum/classical system and quantum trajectories: Examples

 \subsection{A purely classical case}

 As discussed in Sec.\ \ref{sec:nprob}, the hybrid dynamics can produce a change of the underling probability law.
 This can happen even in a purely classical case.

-Let us take $\Hscr=\Cbb$ or, equivalently, take all the coefficients in Assumption \ref{Ass:1} proportional to the identity $\openone$.
-Conditions \eqref{somecond} continue to hold for the functions $L_k(x)$ and $J(x,u)$.
+Let us take $\Hscr=\Cbb$, which means that no quantum component is present.
+Now the quantities introduced in Assumption \ref{Ass:1} become complex functions; conditions \eqref{somecond} continue to hold for the functions $L_k(x)$ and $J(x,u)$.
 In this ``classical'' case we get from \eqref{LtJt}, \eqref{defmk}